ChrisForti/musical-tracker-api/DOCS/v2-api-endpoints.md

 #### Delete Uploaded Image

-Delete an uploaded image (users can only delete their own images).
+Delete an uploaded image (users can only delete their own images). **If the image is referenced by musicals or performances, their `posterId` will automatically be set to `null`** - the entities remain intact.

 ```bash
 curl -X DELETE http://localhost:3000/v2/media/uuid-of-image \